kbase/navigator/README.md

 In one terminal, run `make serve` to start the python server.

-In another terminal, run `yarn run watch` to start the bundler.
+In another terminal, run `yarn watch` to start the bundler.

 ### Linting and formatting typescript

-Run `yarn test` to lint your code, and `yarn run fix` to auto-format your code.
+Run `yarn fix` to lint and auto-format your code using Prettier.
+Run `yarn test` to run the test suite.
+Note that if Prettier complains, then tests will fail.

 ### Troubleshooting